Steven Cole

 Biosafety

-The biosafety program at the University of Manitoba is designed to follow federal, provincial and municipal regulations for the storage and handling of biological materials on campus.
+The University of Manitoba's biosafety program ensures compliance with federal, provincial, and municipal regulations governing the storage and handling of biological materials on campus.

 Overview

-Environmental Health and Safety (EHS) administers the University of Manitoba's Biosafety Program under the direction of the Biosafety Committee.
-All work and storage involving unfixed biological materials on UM property requires a UM biosafety permit.
+Administered by Environmental Health and Safety (EHS) under the guidance of the Biosafety Committee, the program requires that all activities involving the use or storage of unfixed biological materials on UM property are covered by a valid UM biosafety permit.

 What is an unfixed biological agent?